 Maine offers abundant snowfall and the ability to ride uninterrupted from region to region with a full range of services available en route.
 Maine's snowmobile trail system—which includes more than 3,500 miles of primary trail known as the Interconnected Trail System (ITS)—connects across the state.
 With decent snow, you can head out from anywhere on the ITS and ride to any other location that is reached by the system.
 Many of the 10,000 additional miles of snowmobile trails in the state hook up with the ITS.

 Along the way, you can explore snowmobile-friendly towns from the Jackman area to Moosehead Lake, from Aroostook County to the Rangeley Lakes, and in the Katahdin Region.
-Here you can visit a gas station, stop for lunch, or enjoy a club event run by the volunteer Maine Snowmobile Association, which maintains the trail system.
+Here you can visit a gas station, stop for lunch, or enjoy a club event run by volunteers who maintain the trail system.
 Numerous outfitters, camps and resorts will provide you with complete rentals, from helmets and sleds to parts and fuel.
 You can also take advantage of guided sled tours, ranging from half and full-day outings for families and groups to extended trips of a few days or more.